xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 The Cisco Crosswork™ Optimization Engine is a key component of the Crosswork Automation Suite.
 It provides real-time network optimization capabilities that allow operators to effectively maximize network utility and increase service velocity using real-time traffic engineering and proactive optimization.

-Crosswork Optimization Engine is an effective tool for creating network intent through the implementation and visualization of Segment Routing Traffic Engineering (SR-TE) policies and for addressing transient network congestion through Local Congestion Mitigation (LCM) and its use of Tactical Traffic Engineering (TTE) SR-TE policies.
+Crosswork Optimization Engine is an effective tool for creating network intent through the implementation and visualization of Segment Routing Traffic Engineering (SR-TE) policies.
+It can also address transient network congestion through the use of Tactical Traffic Engineering (TTE) SR-TE policies by Local Congestion Mitigation (LCM)

 The WAN Automation Engine (WAE) works hand-in-hand with Crosswork Optimization Engine to address  requirements of different aspects of capacity management, ranging from long-term network engineering to capacity planning and traffic engineering.
 This allows the network to operate at a optimal level during most times.